Lawrence Washington (1718–1752)

-Lawrence Washington (1718 – July 26, 1752) was an American soldier, planter, politician, and prominent landowner in colonial Virginia.
+Lawrence Washington (1718 – July 26, 1752) was a British soldier, planter, politician, and landowner in colonial Virginia.
 As a founding member of the Ohio Company of Virginia, and a member of the colonial legislature representing Fairfax County, Virginia, he founded the town of Alexandria, Virginia on the banks of the Potomac River in 1749.

 Washington was the older half-brother of George Washington, the future President of the United States.
 He was the first of the family to live in the house known as Mount Vernon, which he named after British Admiral Edward Vernon, his commanding officer in the War of Jenkins' Ear.
 Washington became ill with tuberculosis.
 He and George travelled to Barbados, hoping that the warm climate would alleviate his ill health.
 This failed, and Lawrence died at Mount Vernon the following year.

 Biography

 Early years

 Lawrence was born into the Washington family, being believed to have been born in 1718, the second child of Augustine Washington and his wife Jane Butler Washington (whose first-born son, Butler, died in infancy in 1716.)
 The family was then living in Westmoreland County, Virginia, along the Potomac River.
 In 1729, Augustine took Lawrence and younger son Augustine, Jr., to England and enrolled them in the Appleby Grammar School in Appleby-in-Westmorland, Cumbria.
 Augustine would return to Virginia months later and discover that his wife had died, leaving daughter Jane in the care of the extended Washington family in Westmoreland County.
 In 1731 he married the young heiress Mary Ball, and they had a family.
 This second Augustine Washington family - including George and his siblings - moved into a home on the Little Hunting Creek plantation in 1735.
 The foundations of this home can still be seen underneath the present Mount Vernon.

 Lawrence completed his education and returned to Virginia in 1738 to oversee the management of his father's 2,000-plus acre plantation on the Potomac River at Little Hunting Creek (then in Prince William County; after 1742 Fairfax County).
 In late 1738, Augustine moved his young family to Ferry Farm, which he had recently purchased, on the edge of Fredericksburg in King George County.
 Prince William County Deed books reveal that the following spring, March 1739, Lawrence Washington began to purchase tracts of land bordering the family's Little Hunting Creek estate: the purchases, in his own name, indicates Lawrence had attained his majority (age 21).